+- Requires at least one upper case character

-- Requires at least one lower case character - Allow spaces
+- Requires at least one lower case character

+- Allow spaces

 Clear Password Jumper

 Select 'Honor' to allow or 'Ignore' to not allow the absence of the password jumper to clear the passwords at boot up.
 Default is 'Honor'.